Skip to content

 If you turn on the autoextend feature, then you don't need to increase the size of the tablespace.

-However, when you turn on the autoextend feature and then resize the tablespace, you must complete following requirements.
+However, if you turn on the autoextend feature and then resize the tablespace, then you must take the following actions when you're resizing:

-For bigfile tablespaces, to resize the tablespace, run the ALTER TABLESPACE command:
+• For bigfile tablespaces, run the following command to resize the tablespace:

+Note: Specify the size in kilobytes, megabytes, gigabytes, or terabytes.
+The bigfile tablespace has a single datafile, and the ALTER TABLESPACE command resizes the datafile that belongs to the tablespace.
 For more information, see ALTER TABLESPACE on the Oracle website.
-Specify the size in kilobytes (K), megabytes (M), gigabytes (G), or terabytes (T).
-The bigfile tablespace has a single datafile, and the ALTER TABLESPACE command resizes the datafile that belongs to the tablespace.

-For smallfile tablespaces, add datafiles to increase the size of the tablespace:
+• For smallfile tablespaces, run the following command to add datafiles to increase the size of the tablespace:

 FILE_ID FILE_NAME GB